The Dark History of the Reincarnated Villainess: Characters

+Sol's childhood friend, who is also an assassin.

 Media

 Manga

 Written and illustrated by Akiharu Tōka, The Dark History of the Reincarnated Villainess began serialization in Hakusensha's shōjo manga magazine LaLa on August 24, 2018.
-Its chapters have been compiled into seventeen tankōbon volumes and two short story volumes as of October 2025.
+Its chapters have been compiled into nineteen tankōbon volumes and two short story volumes as of August 2026.
 The series is licensed by Yen Press for English publication.